stanford-esrg/lzr/README.md

     	number of seconds to wait in timeout queue for last retransmission (default 5) -w int
-    	number of worker threads for each channel (default 1)
+    	number of worker threads for each channel (default 1) -rate int
+        number of IP:ports piped in per second if using sendSYNs
 ```

 #### Caveats for specific features